 Baseboard Connector Requirement

-Editor’s note: Connector vendors to provide input.

-The OCP3.0 connector is compliant to the “4C connector” as defined in the SFF-TA-1002 specification for a right angle or straddle mount form-factor.
+The OCP NIC 3.0 connectors are compliant to the “4C connector” as defined in the SFF-TA-1002 specification for a right angle or straddle mount form-factor.
 The 4C connector is 140-pins in width and includes support for up to 32 differential pairs to support a x16 PCIe connection.
 The connector also provides 6 pins of 12V for payload power.
-This implementation is common between both the Primary and Secondary Connector.
+This implementation is common between both the Primary and Secondary Connectors.
 In addition, the Primary Connector has a 28-pin OCP Bay to the right of pin 1.
 These pins are used for management and support for up to a 4 x4 multi-host configuration on the Primary Connector.
-The Primary and Secondary Connector drawings are shown in Figure 13 and Figure 14, below.
+The Primary and Secondary Connector drawings are shown in Figure 11, Figure 12, Figure 13 and Figure 14 below.

-Figure 13: 168-pin Base Board Primary Connector – Right Angle
+Figure 11: 168-pin Base Board Primary Connector – Right Angle